 Implement a tradition or some simple ceremony into your life.
 It could be a daily ‘thanksgiving’ at mealtimes (great for children, to develop their own sense of gratitude.
 I do this with my own kids, and they love it.
 They have even made up their own little “grateful” dance, it’s brilliant!)

-Or try something aligned with the lunar phase, like a Full Moon celebration – a monthly party to celebrate everyone’s successes.
+Or try something aligned with the lunar phase – a New Moon ritual, or a Full Moon celebration, a monthly party to celebrate everyone’s successes.!
 Share it with others, and be consistent – these rites create a real sense of belonging and connectedness, to friends, family, and to the Earth.

-This means noticing and using whatever you already have around you, rather than rushing out to buy new supplies or a gadget to help you do a job you’re quite capable of doing already.
-(This may require some creative thinking, but this is part of flexing this archetype’s muscle!)
+This means using whatever you already have around you, rather than rushing out to buy new supplies or a gadget to help you do a job you’re actually pretty capable of doing already (and yes, it may require some creative thinking, but this is part of flexing this archetype’s muscle!)